Top of the page

 Results are ready in 1 day.

 Many conditions can affect potassium levels.
+Blood potassium levels also vary with age.
 Your doctor will talk with you about any abnormal results that may be related to your symptoms and past health.

 Author: Healthwise Staff